 What You Can Spend the Cash of Unison HomeOwner On

 You’re free to use the funds from Unison however you see fit.
-However, most homeowners apply the co-investment to high-interest debts, fund a home renovation or second home, boost their nest egg, or invest the capital into a business idea or entrepreneurial venture.
+However, most homeowners apply the funds to high-interest debts, fund a home renovation or second home, boost their nest egg, or invest the capital into a business idea or entrepreneurial venture.

 How Unison Compares to Other Programs